Transfer pricing: risk assessment: conducting a transfer pricing risk assessment: review of information from other sources

-Business International tries regularly to review internet sites which would provide useful information.
+Business, Assets & International tries regularly to review internet sites which would provide useful information.
 The sites include information on interest rates, spot exchange rates, guides to financial operations, company information news services and sites providing information on and promoting the use of low tax countries.

 Other sources of information